 Month 4+: Workflow runs with minimal oversight.
 You review sampled actions and handle rare exceptions.
 Auto-approval rate: 90-95%.

-This is not a fixed timeline.
+Treat the timeline as an example rather than a guarantee.
 Simple workflows (email categorization) might reach 90% autonomy in two weeks.
 Complex workflows (nuanced lead scoring with many variables) might take two months.
-The system adapts to the actual difficulty of the task, not an arbitrary schedule.
+The system adapts to the actual difficulty of the task and your review feedback.

 Why This Matters

-The alternative to confidence scoring is a binary choice: trust the AI completely or do not trust it at all.
+The alternative to confidence scoring is a binary choice: trust the AI completely or don’t trust it at all.
 Neither option works well in practice.

-Full trust leads to mistakes.
+Full trust leads to mistakes, including the kind of ungated outbound actions that create real business risk.
 No trust leads to doing everything manually.
 Confidence scoring gives you a third option: calibrated trust that improves with evidence.

 Want to see confidence scoring in action?
-Check out our documentation for a detailed walkthrough of setting up your first confidence-based workflow.
+Check out our documentation for a detailed walkthrough of setting up your first confidence-based workflow, or follow the step-by-step guide on building your first workflow in under 10 minutes.
 Start supervised, watch the scores improve, and let the system earn your trust through performance.

 Ready to automate your workflows?